grisuno/LazyOwn/COMMANDS.md

 The function performs the following steps:

 1. Retrieves the values for `rhost` and `lhost` from `self.params`.
-2. Checks if the required parameters `rhost` and `lhost` are set.
+2. Checks if the required parameters `rhost` and `lhost` are assign.
 If not, it prints an error message and returns.
 3. Calls the `run_script` method to execute the `lazylogpoisoning.py` script with the appropriate arguments.

 :param rhost: The IP address of the remote host.
-Must be set in `self.params`.
+Must be assign in `self.params`.
 :type rhost: str
 :param lhost: The IP address of the local host.
-Must be set in `self.params`.
+Must be assign in `self.params`.
 :type lhost: str

 :returns: None

 Manual execution:
-1. Ensure that `rhost` and `lhost` are set in `self.params`.
+1. Ensure that `rhost` and `lhost` are assign in `self.params`.
 2. The script `modules/lazylogpoisoning.py` should be present in the `modules` directory.
 3. Run the script with:
     `python3 modules/lazylogpoisoning.py --rhost <rhost> --lhost <lhost>`

 Example:
-    To run the lazylogpoisoning with `rhost` set to `192.168.1.1` and `lhost` set to `192.168.1.2`, set:
+    To run the lazylogpoisoning with `rhost` assign to `192.168.1.1` and `lhost` assign to `192.168.1.2`, set:
     `self.params["rhost"] = "192.168.1.1"`
     `self.params["lhost"] = "192.168.1.2"`
     Then call: